-Many journalists and political commentators claim that various political upsets in 2016 including the Brexit vote and the election of Donald Trump have been somewhat influenced by so-called fake news stories.
+Many journalists and political commentators claim that various political upsets in 2016 including the Brexit vote and the election of Donald Trump have been somewhat influenced by so-called ‘fake news’ stories.

 I think I speak on behalf of most people when I say that the idea of halting the spread of fake news is, without doubt, a good thing; but herein lies a deeper problem underneath the surface.

 Well, Facebook has appointed a number of ‘third party fact checkers’, one of which goes by the name of the Poynter Institute.
 They will be partially responsible for the regulation of fake news stories and will have the final jurisdiction in such instances.

 Among the financiers of the Poynter Institute are Google, The Bill Gates Foundation and George Soros’ Open Society Foundations.
 Needless to say, these organisations are funded by some of the most powerful and influential people on the planet.

-Is it a wise idea to put control of the transmission of information on Facebook into the hands of such a small minority that may have a prescribed political agenda?
+Is it a wise idea to put control of the transmission of information on Facebook into the hands of such a small minority that have a prescribed political agenda?

 It wasn’t until I examined both sides of the argument in depth that I realised that in certain cases, what might be deemed as fake news to one person, might be a credible source to another person.

 From my recollection, fake news articles have been a problem since the early days of the web.
-Why only recently has mainstream media decided to feature it is a headline?
-Did the sequence of political upsets in 2016 prompt these actions to be taken?
+Why only recently has mainstream media decided to inject it into public discourse?

 The fake news hysteria that has been heavily pushed by the establishment media has only resulted in panic, confusion and uncertainty.
 It is in these times of panic, confusion and uncertainty that irrational decisions are made.
 These decisions often bring with them unintended consequences.